temporalio/temporal/docs/architecture/workflow-update.md

 ## Update Registry
 Updates are managed through the `update.Registy` interface.
 A workflow's Update Registry is stored in its `workflow.ContextImpl` struct.
-Each Registry has an internal map which stores *admitted and accepted* Updates, ie in-flight Updates only.
+Each Registry has an internal map which stores *admitted and accepted* Updates, i.e., in-flight Updates only.
 Completed Updates are not stored there - but can still be accessed through the Registry since it has a reference to the mutable state (via the `UpdateStore` interface).
 When an Update is accepted or completed, a corresponding event is written to the Workflow history.